Nikki Haley and Chris Christie on collision course in New Hampshire's first-in-the-nation primary

 More from CBS News

-Nikki Haley fails to mention slavery when asked about cause of Civil War
+Nikki Haley defends leaving slavery out as cause of Civil War after backlash

 Ramaswamy slams TV ads, campaign halts them in Iowa and New Hampshire